nerdcorenet/bits-and-bytes/README.md

 file2int reads the file specified on the command line and prints it to STDOUT.
 It accepts an optional command line argument to represent the numeric base which can range from 2-62 (default 10).

+## b2flop

+b2flop calculates the height of a stack of DOS-formatted floppy disks required to store N bytes.

-int2file.c and file2int.c use libgmp and must be compiled with `-lgmp` such as:
+b2flop.c, int2file.c, and file2int.c use libgmp and must be compiled with `-lgmp` such as:

     gcc -o int2file int2file.c -lgmp